Accommodation of Disabilities

 Accommodation for Employees with a Disabilities

-An employee may require accommodation in the form of a modified work schedule or modified duties for a temporary or specified period, or permanently.
-Accommodation may be required as a result of an injury, pregnancy, chronic illness, or condition that does not prevent the employee from coming to work, but restricts their ability to perform their full job duties or work a full-time schedule.
+An employee may require accommodation of medical restrictions and limitations in the form of a modified work schedule or modified duties for a temporary or specified period, or permanently.
+Accommodation may be required as a result of medical needs arising from a disability, which may include (but not be limited to) a fracture, back injury, pregnancy, chronic illness, or condition that does not prevent the employee from coming to work, but restricts their ability to perform their full job duties or work a full-time schedule.

-To substantiate a request for accommodation, employees must provide appropriate medical and functional documentation that meets the definition of disability as contained in the the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”) and the Ontario Human Rights Code.
+To substantiate a request for accommodation, an employee must provide appropriate medical and functional documentation that meets the definition of disability as contained in applicable accessibility and human rights legislation, such as the Accessibility for Ontarians with Disabilities Act and Human Rights Code in Ontario.

 If an employee is able to perform modified duties or work a modified schedule, the employee is expected to be available for work if needed.
 If warranted, and where possible, Economical will provide workplace adjustments to accommodate the employee during this period.
 If an employee requires long-term, ongoing, or indefinite work accommodation based on a medically-certified disability, Economical will make all reasonable efforts to accommodate the employee with a suitable job arrangement.